 Second-semester sophomores or first-semester juniors may apply: the application consists of a detailed proposal, described on the “requirements” page.
 In special cases, students may be admitted in their first year.
 Admission to the program is determined by the Self-Designed Major Program Committee, on the basis of the quality of students’ proposals, as described in the requirements section.

 To your right, you’ll see the broad variety of majors that our Independent Scholars have completed in recent years.
-These majors have led to some fascinating senior theses, such as “European Federalism and the Social Welfare States: How Free Movement, Subsidiarity, and the ECB Affect Safety New Spending in the E.U.,” “Do Androids Joke of Electric Sheep?
-An Examination of the Theoretical and Technical Future of Figurative Language Computation,” “The Success of Mama Grizzlies: An Examination of the Intersection of Gender and Partisan Stereotyping at the Gubernatorial Level,” “Communal Pedagogy in Documenta 12,” and “Chicago’s Natural Aesthetic: A Study of Identity Through Columbus Park.”
+These majors have led to some fascinating senior theses, such as “Entrepreneurial Food Innovations,” “International Hospitality and Experience Management,” “Arts Administration,”“European Federalism and the Social Welfare States: How Free Movement, Subsidiarity, and the ECB Affect Safety New Spending in the E.U.,” “Do Androids Joke of Electric Sheep?
+An Examination of the Theoretical and Technical Future of Figurative Language Computation,” “The Success of Mama Grizzlies: An Examination of the Intersection of Gender and Partisan Stereotyping at the Gubernatorial Level,” and “‘Amped About Hell’: Representations of the Suburban Gothic in Serial Television.”

 Camille Lemieux ’17 is making big strides in her career goal of becoming a language education professor at a research university.